telus/tds-core/.github/ISSUE_TEMPLATE/feature_template.md

   When opening issues, be sure NOT to include any private or personal information such as secrets, passwords, or any source code that involves data retrieval.

+  Also, do not include links to sites on staging.
 -->

 ## Description

-* Description of the problem
+- Description of the problem

 ## Recommendation

-* Description of the proposed solution
+- Description of the proposed solution

 ## Designs

-* Screenshots
+- Screenshots
-* Sketch file
+- Sketch file

 ## Meta

-* TDS version: vX.Y.Z
+- TDS version: vX.Y.Z
-* Willing to develop solution: Yes/No
+- Willing to develop solution: Yes/No
-* Has workaround: Yes/No
+- Has workaround: Yes/No
-* High impact: Yes/No
+- High impact: Yes/No
-* Designer/Developer Pair: Your name, your design/dev pair's name
+- Designer/Developer Pair: Your name, your design/dev pair's name